albop/dbe_archive/slides/9_text_analysis.md

 - Let's briefly see how text gets processed.
 - Goal is to transform the text into a numerical vector of *features*
   - Stupid approach: "abc"->[1,2,3]
+  - we need to capture some form of language structure
 - All the steps can be done fairly easily with [nltk](https://www.nltk.org/)
   - nltk is comparable to sklearn in terms of widespread adoption